-New Year resolutions often fail because we aim too high, we’re not realistic about what’s really doable, or we commit only because society tells us to change.
-We treat the resolutions in an “all or nothing” way, which means that the first time we fail, we will often give up.
-The key to keeping resolutions, or new habits, is to:
+It’s a new year and for most people that means new resolutions.
+Health resolutions often fail because we aim too high, we’re not realistic about what’s really doable, or we commit only because society tells us to change.
+We treat the resolutions in an “all or nothing” way, which means that the first time we fail, we often give up.
+The key to keeping resolutions or new habits is to:

-- Allow the habit adequate time to become a regular and comfortable part of your life
+Allow the habit adequate time to become a regular and comfortable part of your life (21 days or more)

-- Make sure the habits you choose are reasonable and achievable
+Make sure the habits you choose are reasonable, achievable, and specific to your needs

 Pathway to a healthier heart

-If you have a diagnosis of heart disease, then it’s never too late to change habits and improve your heart health.
+If you have a diagnosis of heart disease, then it’s never too late to change and improve your heart health.
 Your body is incredibly resilient, and even in the face of serious disease, lifestyle habit changes can improve your quality-of-life, and possibly allow you to reduce the dosages of certain medications or allow you to use fewer medications.
+Research suggests that an aspirin a day may not be a good practice for all aging individuals, so it’s even more important to have heart healthy habits.
 These new habits may also have a positive impact on other conditions you might have like diabetes.

 Maintaining new habits